sourcedennis/wasm-pathtracer/README.md

 * `tracer.rs` - Contains code for tracing a single ray (recursively) into a scene
 * `scenes.rs` - The hardcoded scenes
 * `main.rs` - The entry-point when *not* compiling to WebAssembly (but to native).
 Used for debugging and benchmarking.
+* `data/photon_tree.rs` - An octree for storing photons.
+All nodes contain a CDF for the contributing light sources
 * `graphics/`
   * `scene.rs` - General scene description.
 Contains methods for tracing rays (and shadow rays) into the scene.
 Also contains code for traversing the BVH.
   * `material.rs` - The material class (reflection, diffuse, refraction; potentially with textures)
   * `bvh.rs` - Constructs a 2-way BVH
   * `bvh4.rs` - Collapses a 4-way BVH to a 2-way BVH
+  * `sampling_strategy.rs` - Contains the random and adaptive sampling strategies
   * `primitives/` - Contains all implemented primitives (each implements `Tracable` from `graphics/ray.rs`)

 ### TypeScript Source